This article addresses some of the issues you may find. Some of the issues that we include here are:

 The above utility will prompt you to key in your password.
 Failure to ask for a password implies that your SPN is invalid or unidentifiable.
 Once you key in a valid password, the command will not return any error.

-The above are common problems you might encounter when configuring or authenticating with Linux Kerberos.
-This write-up also contains the possible solutions for each issue you might face.
-Good luck!
+The above are some common problems you might encounter when configuring or authenticating with Linux Kerberos.
+This write-up also contains the possible solutions for each of the issues you might face.